thchrischoi/thchrischoi.github.io/_pages/adventures/adventures_ski-tour-Corral-Couloir.md

 Four days before the trip, I started coming down with a bad cough.
 Tash, my partner, tells me that I was getting bronchitis.
 I didn't saw a doctor, but it sure felt like bronchitis.
 This would become a battle between my lungs and my determination to ski this line.

-The presciption was to essentially spend three days in bed.
+The prescription was to essentially spend three days in bed and praying that that'd be enough time to get back in shape.

 ### Get Up and Go